Contact Lenses

 Contact lenses are ideal for people who would like to be free from wearing their spectacles, even if just for social and recreational wear.

-At your contact lens consultation your eyes will be assessed for tear quality, and measured to obtain the best fit for your new lenses.
-We may ask you to leave the lenses in for a short while so you can experience how they feel and how your vision is.
-After this trial you will be fully instructed on how to wear and care for your lenses by our trained staff.
+After this trial you will be fully instructed on how to apply the lenses to the surface of your eye and how to remove them.
+You will also be instructed on how to care for your lenses by our trained staff.
+They will also explain the benefits of Offord-Care Plus, our contact lens care and replacement scheme.
 Our care doesn’t stop once you leave the practice, as all our contact lens patients have regular after-care check ups to ensure your eyes are healthy and you are getting the most out of your new purchase.

 Soft